Azure-Samples/azure-servicebus-relay-samples/README.md

 #Azure Service Bus Relay Samples

 This repository contains the official set of samples for the Azure Service Bus Relay service.

-Fork and play.
+Fork and play!

-The *Azure Service Bus Relay* allows creating secured, publicly discoverable and reachable endpoints for privately hosted services that reside behind network address translation boundaries and/or are shielded by firewalls.
-In other words, you can host a publicly accessible service endpoint from any Windows computer that can connect to the Internet.
-The Relay automatically tunnels through proxies, and will automatically leverage the [WebSocket protocol](https://tools.ietf.org/html/rfc6455) when and if required.
+The *Azure Service Bus Relay* is a service that helps creating secured, publicly discoverable and reachable endpoints for privately hosted services that reside behind network address translation boundaries and/or are shielded by firewalls.

+In other words, you can host a publicly accessible service endpoint from nearly any Windows computer that can connect to the Internet.

+The Relay service client automatically tunnels through proxies, and will automatically leverage the [WebSocket protocol](https://tools.ietf.org/html/rfc6455) when and if required.

 The Relay offers two protocol options:
 * **HTTP** - HTTP services are the most interoperable option and allow accessing such relayed services from any platform.
 HTTP services can be plain REST-style services, or can use the full range of SOAP/WS-* capabilities of WCF, including message-level end-to-end message protection and authentication.
-* **TCP** - TCP (or "NetTcp") services use a .NET specific, bi-directional, connection-oriented protocol that is significantly more efficient than HTTP, and specifically so with the Azure Service Bus Relay.
+* **TCP** - TCP (or "net.tcp") services use a .NET specific, bi-directional, connection-oriented protocol that is significantly more efficient than HTTP, and specifically so with the Azure Service Bus Relay.
 Unless interoperability with non-.NET clients is an immediate concern, applications should prefer this option.
-	It's possible to host multiple concurrent endpoints for the same service to provide an optimal choice for .NET clients and other clients at the same time, which is demonstrated in the* RelayDualEndpoint* sample.
+	It's possible to host multiple concurrent endpoints for the same service to provide an optimal choice for .NET clients and other clients at the same time.

 The ability to create listeners is currently limited to clients running the full .NET Framework (4.5+) on supported Windows client (Windows 7+) and Windows Server (Windows Server 2012+) operating systems since